 My practice is for everyone and I am proud of my work with individuals of all sexual and gender identities.

-I have extensive experience of working with lesbian, gay, bisexual and transgender clients as well as those in non traditional relationship configurations.
+I have extensive experience of working with lesbian, gay, bisexual and trans* clients as well as those in non traditional relationship configurations.

-I am an experienced practitioner sensitive to the needs of those anticipating or undergoing transition and work with adults and young people.
+I am an experienced practitioner sensitive to the needs of those anticipating or undergoing transition and work with adults, young people, family members, supporters and allies.